-Scope of Request
+1 Scope of Request

-You have requested access to the following documents:
+You have requested access to the following documents held by the Department:

-'documents in respect of Tariff Concession Order 9706777 being:
+documents in respect of paperboard cartons Tariff Concession Order 1539793:

 - 1. Application; - 2.
 Identification material accompanying application or provided afterwards; - 3.
-Questions to potential local producers whether included in the applications or later; - Potential local producers responses to those questions whether to the applicant or ABF; - 5.
+Questions to potential local producers whether included in the applications or later; - 4.
+Potential local producers responses to those questions whether to the applicant or ABF; - 5.
 Applicant responses to ABF or those potential local producers or potential local producers' responses; - 6.
 ABF internal records (including correspondence with the applicant or potential local producers) on: ; - a. tariff classification of the products; - b. extent to which the products can be produced in Australia, and - c. whether or not to make these applications into Tariff Concession Orders.'